 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 You’ll save time and money changing your own motor oil, plus it gives you a chance to get underneath your vehicle to inspect for other issues or maintenance that may be needed.

-There are two sides to every motor oil change: draining/replacing/disposing of the oil and removing/replacing the oil filter.
+There are two sides to every motor oil change: draining/replacing/disposing of the oil and removing/changing the oil filter.
 The oil filter side of the job requires inexpensive but specialized tools, and choosing the right ones depends on the size and type of oil filter you have.

 Canister-Type Oil Filter Replacement Tools

 This is the most common style of automotive oil filter.
 It includes a disposable metal cylinder that surrounds the actual filter element.